rdcj-research/rdcj-research.github.io/index.md

 - **Catalogue of Epistemological Foundations**
   A taxonomy of knowledge theories across history and logic.
 - **Catalogue of Symbolic Computation and Symbolic Systems**
   A comprehensive reference to the foundations, tools, and traditions of symbolic reasoning, computation, and structure across cultures and disciplines.
-- **_The Fretless Mind_**
-  A treatise redefining scientific epistemology through harmonic systems.

 ---